codykcooper/dbt-example/README.md

 docker build . -t dbt_example
 ```

-The above code builds a docker image based on the code present in `dockerfile`:
+The above code builds a docker image based on the instructions in `dockerfile`:

 ```docker
 FROM python:3.8.5